department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/mvp-phases-to-launch/README.md

   - [User Story Reference](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/content/tier-2-content-IA-and-design/learning-center-mvp/template-requirements.md#specific-lc-content-template-types)
 ### Content
 * As a Veteran content should point me to Tier 1 benefit tools and resources (eligibility, enrolling, filing, creating an account, signing in to do manage tasks) in order to save me time.
-  - provide contextual content access points in unauthenticated and authenticated product experiences, but only if it’s truly relevant and related information.
+  - Provide contextual content access points in unauthenticated and authenticated product experiences, but only if it’s truly relevant and related information.
 All learning content should send people TO tier 1 benefit tools and content (eligibility, enrolling, filing, creating an account, signing in to do manage tasks).
   - [User Story Reference](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/content/tier-2-content-IA-and-design/learning-center-mvp/template-requirements.md#frontend-content-tags)
 ### Tags
 * As a Veteran, I wanted to browse, explore and discover VA services in a fun and engaging way through learning center tags.